fiskl-accounting/help-docs/docs/Core-Features/Invoicing/creating-invoices.md

   ></iframe>
 </div>

-## Invoice Components in Detail
+## Invoice components in detail

 Let's examine each part of the invoice for a comprehensive understanding:

 <TOCInline toc={toc} />

-### Company Information
+### Company information

-The invoice pulls the following details from your Company Settings:
+The invoice pulls the following details from your Company settings:

 1. Company name
 2. Company address